jesus-borja/learning-git/README.md

 This command is useful to switch between the different branches that our repo could have.

 ## git merge `<branch>`
-This command tries to unify the actual branch (the one you are in) and the branch with the given name
+This command tries to unify the actual branch (the one you are in) and the branch with the given name.